AstrobioMike/AstrobioMike.github.io/unix/ncbi_eutils.md

         DocumentSummary -element AssemblyAccession > Alteromonas-assembly-accs.txt
 ```

 >**NOTE:** We can build the search string at the NCBI website and copy and paste it from there (there's a little "Search Details" box at the right side of the search page that adds in things as we modify our search on the site).
-Doing the search and download with EDirect still helps a lot because it lets us: automate and document things well; download directly to a server rather than our local computer; pull more specific information than we can on the site; and more 🙂

 <hr style="height:10px; visibility:hidden;" />